mat-1/variance/README.md

 To host Variance on your own, build it with `yarn build` and serve the `dist/` directory.
 To set default Homeserver on login and register page, place a customized [`config.json`](config.json) in webroot of your choice.

+If you'd like to chat about Variance, you can join the Matrix space at [#variance:matdoes.dev](https://matrix.to/#/#variance:matdoes.dev).

 ## Local development
 > We recommend using a version manager as versions change very quickly.
 You will likely need to switch
 > between multiple Node.js versions based on the needs of different projects you're working on.